Any company hoping to future-proof its operations and boost its bottom line ought to consider fraud prevention automation.

 Risk scores are a key part of automated fraud detection.
 They allow your system to classify user actions as low, medium, or high-risk.
 Typically, you would accept low-risk actions, review medium-risk actions, and block high-risk actions – although sophisticated fraud prevention platforms such as SEON will allow you to change these thresholds at will.

 What we call user actions may be a login, signup, transaction, or money deposit or withdrawal, among others.
-Your automated fraud detection system needs to gather as much information as possible during these stages to be able to effectively trigger the appropriate risk rules.
+Your automated fraud detection software needs to gather as much information as possible during these stages to be able to effectively trigger the appropriate risk rules.

 Learn how a real estate marketplace deployed SEON to automatically approve listings with 99% accuracy.